PyPSA/pypsa-za/docs/data_workflow.rst

 The dataset is used to restrict renewable energy expansion to the REDZs regions in the rule `build_renewable_profiles`.

-* **corridors** A dataset of REDZs Strategic Transmission Corridors containing 5 priority areas for the investement of new electricity transmission and distribution infrustructure available from the `Department of Forestry, Fishers and the Environment<https://egis.environment.gov.za/egi>`_
+* **corridors** A dataset of REDZs Strategic Transmission Corridors containing 5 priority areas for the investement of new electricity transmission and distribution infrustructure available from the `Department of Forestry Fishers and the Environment <https://egis.environment.gov.za/egi>`_

 The dataset is used to restrict renewable energy expansion to the strategic transmission corridors regions in the rule `build_renewable_profiles`.

 .. image:: img/gebco_2021_grid_image.jpg
-    :height: 150 px
+    :width: 150%
     :align: center

 * **salandcover** A dataset of the `South African National Land Cover <https://egis.environment.gov.za/sa_national_land_cover_datasets>`_